 Neuroscientist tackles question: ‘What IF Breakthrough Technologies Could Make Us Smarter?’

-The event is part of Purdue’s Ideas Festival, the centerpiece of the university’s Purdue’s Giant Leaps Sesquicentennial Campaign, which is a series of events that connect world-renowned speakers and Purdue expertise in a conversation on the most critical problems facing the world.
+The event was part of Purdue’s Ideas Festival, the centerpiece of the university’s Purdue’s Giant Leaps Sesquicentennial Campaign, which is a series of events that connect world-renowned speakers and Purdue expertise in a conversation on the most critical problems facing the world.
 One of the Ideas Festival’s themes is health, longevity and quality of life.

 Feng is the Poitras Chair Professor of Neuroscience in the McGovern Institute for Brain Research in the Department of Brain and Cognitive Sciences at Massachusetts Institute of Technology.
 He also is an institute member of the Broad Institute of MIT and Harvard and the director of model systems and neurobiology at the Stanley Center for Psychiatric Research at Broad Institute.
 Feng’s research is devoted to understanding the mechanisms regulating the development and function of synapses in the brain and how synaptic dysfunction may contribute to psychiatric disorders.
 Using genetically engineered animal models, Feng’s laboratory combines cutting-edge technologies and multidisciplinary approaches to unravel the neurobiological mechanisms of neurodevelopmental and psychiatric disorders.